TheCuriousCorporation/BlockchainVerify/README.md

-BlockShare.IO - Sign and Certify Any Document with Ease
+BlockShare.IO
 =======================================================
+Sign and Certify Any Document with Ease

+(This is the minimum viable product)